mekanix/meka.rs/content/blog/cbsd-reggae.md

 If you didn't get it by now, I'm huge CBSD fan.
 Actually, I'm CBSD developer now. :o) One of the things I play with is Reggae, and some people asked me to describe it and make a demo.
-So here goes an explanation why I created it, how to use it and what are my plans for it in the future.
+So here goes the explanation why I created it, how to use it and what are my plans for it in the future.

-As CBSD is used for almost everything in Reggae, I won't discuss jails much as they just work.
-So, besides jails, there are the topics I tried to cover with
+As CBSD is used for almost everything in Reggae, I won't discuss that part.
+So, besides jails, these are the topics I tried to cover with
 Reggae:

 * network and pf being static